Welcome to “Let’s Talk Loyalty”, an industry podcast for loyalty marketing professionals.

 I’m your host, Paula Thomas, and if you work in loyalty marketing, join me every week to learn the latest ideas from loyalty specialists around the world.

-Speaker 0 (3m 58s): This show is sponsored by the wise market here.
+Loyalty.
+This show is sponsored by the wise market here.
 The world’s most popular source of loyalty, marketing news insights and research.
-The wines marketeer also offers loyalty marketing training through its loyalty Academy, which has already certified over 170 executives in 20 countries as certified loyalty marketing professionals.
+The wise marketeer also offers loyalty marketing training through its loyalty Academy, which has already certified over 170 executives in 20 countries as certified loyalty and marketing professionals.
 For more information, check out the wise market tier.com and loyalty academy.org.

-Speaker 0 (4m 32s): Thanks so much for listening to this episode of let’s talk loyalty.
 If you’d like me to send you the latest show each week, simply sign up for the show newsletter on let’s talk loyalty.com and I’ll send you the latest episode to your inbox every Thursday, or just head to your favorite podcast platform.
 Find let’s talk loyalty and subscribe.
-Of course I’d love your feedback and reviews.
-And thanks again for supporting the show.
+Of course I’d love your feedback and reviews and thanks again for supporting the show.